What is Credit Insurance and

 Credit and Surety Insurance losses materialise in a manner of different ways

-Insufficient client funds followed by disputed over the quality of goods delivered or services provided are the primary reasons for claims under credit insurance policies.
+Insufficient client funds followed by disputes over the quality of goods delivered or services provided are the primary reasons for claims under credit insurance policies.

 Main coverage areas of Credit and Surety Insurance